LumaPictures/pymel/docs/source/tutorial.rst

 were python functions.
 This includes automatically formatting all iterable types into maya arrays.

-Check out `pymel.core.Mel` for more information.
+Check out `pymel.Mel` for more information.

 ---------------------------------------